 What are the benefits of cognitive behavioural therapy?

-- Talking therapies like CBT are natural, drug-free treatments which can be partnered with medication and management strategies for a holistic approach;
+- Talking therapies like CBT are natural, drug-free treatments that can be partnered with medication and management strategies for a holistic approach;

 - Identification and restructuring of the root issue, allowing long-lasting relief and treatment for anxiety;